michaelthejiraffe/Appscript-powered-personal-finance-tracker/README.md

 2. The 'Bot Token' can be found by creating a telegram bot via the "Botfather" bot, the generated token will be an alphanumeric string with a set of numbers followed by a colon ":" and then a long string of jumbled letters and numbers
 3. To setup the webhook url, Open your Google Sheet → **Extensions → Apps Script**, press **deploy** →  **new deployment** → Select "Web App" under 'Select type' and Select 'Anyone' when prompted 'who has access' → **Deploy** (Agree to all of the Services) → copy the Deployment URL of the Web App and fill it in the GUI of the Google Sheet
 4. To setup the AI API, create an account with Openrouter, create a project and save the API key, fill it in the Google Sheet GUI.
-5. The spreadsheet id is the set of characters between'https://docs.google.com/spreadsheets/d/' and `/edit?gid=XXXXXXXXX#gid=XXXXXXXXX'in the url of the Google Sheet database
+5. Copy and paste the spreadsheet URL into the GUI to setup the telegram shortcut to the sheets as well as the Spreadsheet ID for indexing cells from the spreadsheet
 5. Lastly, fill in the Google Sheets url from the browser into the form
 6. Press "Set up Telegram Bot Integration ⚙️" to setup the connection via the Bot Token provided
 7. Press "Check Webhook Status 🔍" to validate the setup credentials